brianEtrials/team-bars-lisp-auction-house/README.md

 - Credentials for login buyer: username:testbuyer, password:test
 - Credentials for login seller: username:testseller, password:test
 - Credentials for login admin: username:admin, password:admin24 (login inside 'Sign in' page)
 - Item Name should always be unique.
-If an item is added and another item with the same name already exists, a pop-up window will display the message 'Item added successfully,' but the item will not appear in the review items table.
-- Price Range: enter i.e. '1 to 10' in the search field.
+- Price Range: enter i.e. 'price 1 to 10' in the search field.
 - When a buyer purchases an item, they are redirected to the home page.
 If they place a bid, they remain on the same page but cannot bid again to outbid themselves.
 - When an item is purchased using the Buy Now option, the transaction is completed, and no other buyers can purchase it, even if the end date has not yet passed.